Reference: Windows encryption management

 You must complete the following steps to configure your environment to use encryption management policies:

-- Create a Postgres database to store the recovery keys
+Create a self hosted database to store the recovery keys

 - CPU: 4 Cores